-After all, 2020 was a year of changes.
-Naturally, the pattern of food consumption also took a completely new route.
+After all, 2020 changed a lot of things, including the pattern of food consumption which took a completely new route.
 As we redraw the outlines of this new generation consumer behaviour, four emerging new needs have been trending.
-With that being said, there’s a need for control, comfort, practicality, and creativity on a daily basis.
+And, with that being said, there’s a need for control, comfort, practicality, and creativity on a daily basis.

 As with any major crisis, new needs are emerging.
 Which ones are shaping the new face of food consumption in the world of tomorrow?

 The content of your plate is the last stronghold when you no longer feel like you’re in control of your daily life.
 Consumers, in the midst of a health crisis, have gone into a mode of controlling everything about their eating.
 Eating healthier food, turning to more organic, more local sources, returning to time-honored options (a home-cooked meal shared with the family), taking the time to cook carefully selected foods, while anticipating meals as much as possible (many consumers are using tools and applications to plan their meals): for many, food has been a way to feel better about themselves — you are what you eat, after all.
 Food as a way of soothing mental and physical concerns.

 The need for comfort: a return to time-tested favorites